Small Italian villages have apparently moved on from the trend of selling $1 homes, and are now embracing free vacation giveaways instead.

-Enzo Luongo, a local activist who created the initiative, told The Telegraph, “Due to decades of emigration from Molise, there are houses in village centers that have been lying empty for years.
+Local activist Enzo Luogo, who’s behind the campaign, told The Telegraph last year, “Due to decades of emigration from Molise, there are houses in village centers that have been lying empty for years.
 These are beautiful but depopulated villages that don’t have any tourist accommodation to begin with, so we thought: how can we help revive our historic villages, while also encouraging visitors during these difficult times when tourism is at an all-time low?”

 You can fill out an application online for a chance to win a free trip to San Giovanni.
 Forty winners will be chosen to spend a week for free in local homes.
 The only criteria to enter is that you can’t be a current resident of the Molise region, and should be able to explain why you want to visit the area.

 Be aware that the application is in Italian, so you may need to rely on a translation tool to fill it out.